Businessman In Suit Holding Keys With House Graphics Around And Dark Background.

 Conclusion

-The tokenisation of RWAs isn’t hype — it’s a structural transformation.
+The Tokenisation of RWAs isn’t hype — it’s a structural transformation.
 Property and private credit are just the beginning.

 Disclaimer: This article is provided for informational purposes only and is not legal, tax, or investment advice.